Kgratton6/kgratton6/README.md

 ## Get in Touch

-- 📫 You can reach me at: [kevingratton23@gmail.com]
+- 📫 You can reach me at: [kevin-santiago.gratton-fournier@polymtl.ca]
 - 🌐 Connect with me on [www.linkedin.com/in/kevin-gratton-570a892b7]

-Thank you for visiting my profile!